About SRAP

 Although the first conversations started in early 2013, SRAP commenced operation in 2014 and was officially incorporated in April 2015.

-In 2022 we have +200 Spanish researchers working in Australia, New Zealand and South Pacific Islands (Vanuatu, Fiji).
-SRAP is Founder Member of RAICEX, the network of 19 associations of Spanish researchers working abroad.
+In 2024 we have +250 Spanish researchers working in Australia, New Zealand and South Pacific Islands (Vanuatu, Fiji).
+SRAP is Founder Member of RAICEX, the network of 21 associations of Spanish researchers working abroad.

 SRAP strengthens research links between Australia-Pacific and Spain, increases networking and collaboration opportunities between Australia-Pacific and Spanish researchers, as well as disseminates high-quality Spanish research.
 These actions aim to boost the career prospects of Spanish researchers who work and study in Australia-Pacific, and create links between Spaniards and Australia-Pacific, thus contributing to the cultural enrichment of the society in which we live.

-1. Promoting and mentoring our researchers,
+1. Promoting and mentoring our members

-4. Connecting academy and industry.
+3. Connecting academy with industry and society

 The association was created with the assistance and support of the Spanish Embassy in Australia, the Cervantes Institute in Australia and the Fundación Consejo España-Australia.
 Our events are sponsored not only by them but by Fundación Ramón Areces, and industries such as Navantia Australia and Indra Australia, to whom we are extremely grateful for their continuous support.